JamesMcNee/MigrationBuddy/README.md

   - `diff`:
     - `sortArrays`: Boolean value indicating if arrays should be sorted (recursively) when performing the diff.
     - `ignoreKeys`: String array of keys to be ignored when performing the diff.

+#### Global Config
+- `global`:
+  - `substitutions`: A JSON key value structure allowing for URL templating.
+Any matching instances of a variable in the path e.g. `{key}` will be replaced by a corresponding substitution value from the map.
+  - `headers`: A JSON key value structure allowing for headers to be provided at the global (all endpoints) level.
+  - `options`:
+    - `diff`:
+      - `sortArrays`: Boolean value indicating if arrays should be sorted (recursively) when performing the diff.
+      - `ignoreKeys`: String array of keys to be ignored when performing the diff.
+- `control`: The 'old' service that is being replaced (this may be the same as the candidate)
+  - `url`: URL of the service
+  - `headers`: A JSON key value structure allowing for headers to be provided at the only to the control service.
+- `candidate`: The 'new' service that is being replaced (this may be the same as the control)
+  - `url`: URL of the service
+  - `headers`: A JSON key value structure allowing for headers to be provided at the only to the candidate service.

 #### Example configuration
 ```json